Machine Learning Engineer, AI Foundations

 Oxford

-3 days ago
+3 weeks ago

 Create job alert

-Waymo is an autonomous driving technology company with the mission to be the world\'s most trusted driver.
-Since its start as the Google Self-Driving Car Project in 2009, Waymo has focused on building the Waymo Driver—The World\'s Most Experienced Driver—to improve access to mobility while saving thousands of lives now lost to traffic crashes.
-The Waymo Driver powers Waymo\'s fully autonomous ride-hail service and can also be applied to a range of vehicle platforms and product use cases.
+Waymo is an autonomous driving technology company with the mission to be the world's most trusted driver.
+Since its start as the Google Self-Driving Car Project in 2009, Waymo has focused on building the Waymo Driver—The World's Most Experienced Driver™—to improve access to mobility while saving thousands of lives now lost to traffic crashes.
+The Waymo Driver powers Waymo’s fully autonomous ride-hail service and can also be applied to a range of vehicle platforms and product use cases.
 The Waymo Driver has provided over ten million rider-only trips, enabled by its experience autonomously driving over 100 million miles on public roads and tens of billions in simulation across 15+ U.S. states.

-• Work with a creative team of people who help to design, train, and evaluate the large-scale ML models that are used throughout Waymo’s systems, both onboard autonomous vehicles and offboard in simulation
+• Work with a creative team of people who help to design, train, and evaluate the large-scale ML models that are used throughout Waymo’s systems, both onboard autonomous vehicles and offboard in simulation.

-• Frame open-ended real-world problems as well-defined ML problems; develop and apply cutting-edge ML approaches (deep learning, reinforcement learning, imitation learning, etc) to these problems; scale them to Google-sized data pipelines; and streamline them to run in real-time on the cars
+• Frame open-ended real-world problems as well-defined ML problems; develop and apply cutting-edge ML approaches (deep learning, reinforcement learning, imitation learning, etc) to these problems; scale them to Google-sized data pipelines; and streamline them to run in real-time on the cars.

-• Collaborate with other teams including the ML infrastructure, data science and systems engineering teams, as well as various research teams such as Waymo Research, Google Brain, DeepMind and academia
+• Collaborate with other teams including the ML infrastructure, data science and systems engineering teams, as well as various research teams such as Waymo Research, Google Brain, DeepMind, and academia.

 • Good programming skills – Python, JAX, TensorFlow/PyTorch

-• Strong statistical / ML knowledge
+• Strong statistical / ML theoretical knowledge, and practical experience

 • Deep learning experience, especially with generative models, e.g., LLMs/VLMs, and/or reinforcement learning or imitation learning